Noxmore/qbsp/README.md

 Work in progress Rust crate for parsing Id Tech 1 BSP files.

-Currently supports the QBSP and BSP2 formats.
+Currently supports the BSP29 and BSP2 formats.